dkovacs24/ReviOS_faq/docs/related.md

 ---

-## Can I install ReviOS on a MacBook?

-Yes, you can.
-Follow [this guide](https://jensd.be/1011/windows/install-windows-10-on-a-macbook-air-2019-2020-with-t2-chip){target=_blank}, with the ReviOS iso of course.

----

 ## I cannot log into my user

 This is happening, because of the connection of a Microsoft account to the local user.
 Right now the only fix is to reinstall your OS, and after you log into your Microsoft account set a PIN code too.